Bisphenol A diglycidyl ether (BADGE) assay

 Why analyze the BADGE?

-Bisphenol A diglycidyl ether (BADGE) is a derivative of bisphenol A (BPA) widely used in the formulation of epoxy resins, particularly for interior coatings of food packaging, technical adhesives, and varnishes.
-Due to its endocrine disrupting potential, it is regulated in food contact materials under Regulation (EU) No. 10/2011.
+Bisphenol A diglycidyl ether (BADGE) is a derivative of bisphenol A (BPA) widely used in the formulation of epoxy resins, particularly for the inner coatings of food packaging, technical adhesives, and varnishes.
+Due to its potential to disrupt the endocrine system, its use in food contact materials is regulated under Regulation (EU) No 10/2011.

-• Evaluate specific migrations to foods or simulators
+- Evaluate specific migrations towards food or simulators

 Analytical methods

-The analysis is carried out by LC-MS/MS or HPLC, after targeted extraction of the BADGE from the matrix (film, coating, glue).
+The analysis is performed by LC-MS/MS or HPLC, after targeted extraction of the BADGE from the matrix (film, coating, adhesive).

 The methods comply with the requirements of EC Regulation 1935/2004 and are validated according to ISO 17025.

-• Interior varnishes for cans or metal boxes
+- Interior varnish for cans or metal boxes

 Useful link:

-→ See also the dosage of BFDGE (bisphenol F diglycidyl ether) , an alternative to BADGE
+→ See also the BFDGE (bisphenol F diglycidyl ether) assay , an alternative to BADGE

-→ For a grouped analysis of bisphenols (A, F, S, B, AF), consult this sheet
+→ For a combined analysis of bisphenols (A, F, S, B, AF), consult this information sheet

 YesWeLab Expertise

-At YesWeLab , we select ISO 17025-accredited laboratories with expertise in migration control and material safety.
+At YesWeLab , we select ISO 17025 accredited laboratories that are experts in migration testing and materials safety.
 Our digital platform allows you to centralize your analyses and easily access your results.

 Contact us for a personalized BADGE compliance study.